PPE is a shortcut for 'Personal Protective Equipment'.

 Related Articles

-Safety at top500.de■■■■■
+Safety at top500.de■■■■■■

 Safety is the state of being "safe" (from French sauf), the condition of being protected against physical, . . .
 Read More

-Glasses at top500.de■■■■■
+Glasses at top500.de■■■■■■

 In the industrial/industry context, glasses are a type of eyewear that consists of lenses and a frame . . .
 Read More

-Safety ■■■■■
+Watchkeeping ■■■■■

-In the maritime context, safety refers to the measures that are taken to protect the lives, health, and . . .
+Watchkeeping in the maritime context refers to the system of organized shifts undertaken by the crew . . .
 Read More

-Standard: In the maritime context, "standard" generally refers to a set of rules, regulations, or guidelines . . .
+Awareness in the industrial and industry context refers to a state of consciousness or understanding . . .
 Read More

-In the maritime context, a "platform" refers to a structure or facility used for various purposes in . . .
+In the industrial and industry context, "damage" refers to any physical or functional harm or destruction . . .
 Read More